KaushikDS99/ePGD-IITB/README.md

 # ePGD-IITB
-This repository contains all the assignments and  projects undertaken during my PG Diploma in AI at IIT Bombay.
+This repository contains practice assignments and projects undertaken during my PG Diploma in AI at IIT Bombay.